colinmichael89/cspb_2270_travel_games/README.md

 4. **Gameplay:**
    - Roll dice, select which dice to keep, and score based on the game rules.
-   - The game continues until a player reaches or exceeds 10,000 points.
+   - If all dice are kept during a turn, the player’s score for that turn is added to their final score, and the turn restarts with a new roll.
+   - If not all dice are kept, the game rolls the remaining dice and calculates the score with all dice.

+5. **End of Turn:**
+   - The turn ends when not all dice are kept after a roll.
+The total score for the turn is added to the player's final score, and the next player begins their turn.

-5. **View Results:**
+6. **View Results:**
-   - After a player wins, final scores for all players are displayed.
+   - After a player wins (reaches or exceeds 10,000 points), final scores for all players are displayed.

 ## Project Features

 - **Circular Linked List:** Efficiently manages player rotation.
 - **Dice Rolling:** Simulates dice rolls with random results.
 - **Scoring:** Implements Farkle game rules for scoring.
-- **Player Management:** Tracks player scores and wins.
+- **Player Management:** Tracks player scores, wins, and handles turn-based gameplay.

 ## Contact

 For any questions or feedback, please reach out to [colinmichael89@example.com](mailto:colinmichael89@gmail.com).